saikrishnagarlapati24/Nand-to-tetris/part 1/README.md

 Part 1 is a collection of 6 individual projects which together bulid the Hardware layer of the computer whose name is HACK.
-First 5 projets themselves actually complete the building of the computer.
+First 5 projects themselves actually complete the building of the computer.
 In project 4 we learn about the Machine language of the computer.
 The machine language of a computer is used to write programs in machine instructions where each instruction is a
 16-bit binary word.
 These instructions are directly executed by the hack computer chip.
 Assembly language is nothing but mnemonic form of the raw machine language.